Love, Mercy and Grace

 1 'Twas Love that gave at greatest cost

-A Life, that mine should not be lost.
+a life, that mine should not be lost.

 The Love that died in deep despair

-My debt fully satisfied there.
+my debt fully satisfied there.

 It was Love that took my place

-On the cross of Calvary;
+on the cross of Calvary;

-it was grace, redeeming grace,
+It was grace, redeeming grace,

-That paid my ransom full and free.
+that paid my ransom full and free;

 I have the victory,

-Thro’ grace, marvelous grace, that lives in me.
+that lives in me.

-2 The love that freely al forgives
+2 The love that freely all forgives

-In fullness now within me lives;
+in fullness now within me lives;

-Thro’ ev’ry trial this I see;
+through ev'ry trial this I see;

 His grace is sufficient for me.
-[Chorus]
+[Refrain]

-3 God’s love, His mercy and His grace,
+3 God's love, His mercy, and His grace,

-Combine to raise a fallen race;
+combine to raise a fallen race;

-His hand is ready, ere we call,
+His hand is ready, e'er we call,

-Held out with forgiveness for all.
-[Chorus]
+held out with forgiveness for all.
+[Refrain]

 Author: C. Austin Miles